zyla/xdcommits/README.md

  - `xdcommits.imageViewer` - command used by `xdcommits show`.
 One argument will be passed - the image file name.

+ - `xdcommits.application` - used to specify which capture application should be used.
+Current options are `ffmpeg` and `mplayer`.
+The default is `mplayer`.

 ## Copyright issues